-The FPGA has the ability to reconfigure itself with a different image using SPI or BPI flash, eliminating the need for an external controller.
+The FPGA has the ability to reconfigure itself with a different image using SPI flash, eliminating the need for an external controller.
 The FPGA can reload its original design in case there are any errors in the data transmission, ensuring an operational FPGA at the end of the process.
 This is especially useful for updates to a design after the end product has been shipped.
 Customers can ship their products with an early version of the design, thus getting their products to market faster.
 This feature allows customers to keep their end users current with the most up-to-date designs while the product is already in the field.

-The dynamic reconfiguration port (DRP) gives the system designer easy access to the configuration and status registers of the MMCM, PLL, XADC, transceivers, and integrated block for PCI Express.
-The DRP behaves like a set of memory-mapped registers, accessing and modifying block-specific configuration bits as well as status and control registers.
+The dynamic reconfiguration port (DRP) gives the system designer easy access to the configuration and status registers of the MMCM, PLL, and XADC.
+The DRP behaves like a set of memory-mapped registers, accessing and modifying blockspecific configuration bits as well as status and control registers.